 Note: Ensure that you comply with applicable laws in the countries where you distribute apps.

-Following is a list of high-level building blocks of a Google Play Billing soution:
+The following is a list of the high-level building blocks of a Google Play Billing solution:

-- Google Play Console - The interface used by app developers to publish an app on Google Play.
+- Google Play Console.
+The interface app developers use to publish apps on Google Play.
 App developers use the Google Play Console to identify details about their app, including any in-app products.
 For more information, refer to The Google Play Console.

-- Google API Console - The console used to manage backend APIs, such as the Google Play Developer API.
-You can create service accounts here in order to verify purchases and subscriptions from your secure backend server.
+- Google API Console.
+The console for managing backend APIs, such as the Google Play Developer API.
+Create service accounts here to verify purchases and subscriptions from your secure backend server.

 SUBSCRIPTION_RECOVERED, for Play-managed subscriptions.